sammanthp007/RTEMS-Documentation/README.md

 Prefix:
     - the top of a group of directories containing all the files needed to develop RTEMS applications.

+RSB is a builder for toolchains.
+Toolchains are required for rtems architecture as shown in the RTEMS Organization diagram above

+## Configure the development environment
 ### Create a sandbox environment
 ```
 $ cd